andrsdtr/aquarinator/README.md

 ** **
 ## Hardware Setup
-Here you can see how the different components have to be wired together!
+Here you can see how the different components have to be wired together:
 <img width="1049" alt="Bildschirmfoto 2022-02-09 um 17 03 24" src="https://user-images.githubusercontent.com/61969721/153240309-14dfd319-495d-465a-b8f8-ecee8bad288a.png">

 ## Software Setup